docRonal/Practice_Go/README.md

 * **XOR Payload Obfuscator:** A data encryption tool implementing bitwise XOR encryption to hide sensitive strings from static antivirus analysis.
 * **Recursive File Encryptor (Ransomware Simulator):** Explores file system traversal using the `path/filepath` package to read, XOR-encrypt, and overwrite files.
 * **Continuous FIM (File Integrity Monitor) Daemon:** A defensive background service.
 It continuously calculates and monitors the SHA-256 cryptographic hash of critical files using `crypto/sha256` in an infinite loop, alerting administrators immediately upon unauthorized modifications.
-* **VirusTotal API Integrator (Threat Intelligence):** A tool that interacts with the VirusTotal v3 API to analyze IP addresses.
-It securely passes API keys via HTTP headers, handles rate-limiting and authentication HTTP status codes, and unmarshals complex JSON responses to extract security engine detection stats.
+* **Threat Intelligence IP Analyzer:** An OSINT tool that queries the VirusTotal API (`v3/ip_addresses`) to retrieve reputation data.
+It parses nested JSON responses using `encoding/json` and implements robust HTTP status code checking for rate-limiting and authentication errors.
+* **Malware Hash Analyzer:** A Threat Intelligence utility that checks SHA-256 file hashes against the VirusTotal API (`v3/files`) to determine if a file is flagged as malicious by leading antivirus engines.

 ## 🚀 How to Run